 Yes.
 You can patent your idea for an app.

 Are you bothered that someone might take it away from you and use it before you could apply it?

 Fortunately, intellectual property law – especially trademark, patent, and mobile app copyright or patent law – provides protection for app ideas.
-But, you might have a question about can you patent an app?
-There are lots of startups and entrepreneurs, who believe in getting patent an app idea to exclude others from making, using, or selling it.
+But, you might have a question about whether can you patent an app.
+There are lots of startups and entrepreneurs, who believe in getting patents for an app idea to exclude others from making, using, or selling it.

 Patenting an app idea is important to protect from marketplace copycats, who might steal it.
 But make sure that your app idea must be new and novel to be subject to patent law.
 It should not be a clone of other apps.

 But can you get a patent on an app?
 To understand how to patent an app idea, we have mentioned essential questions below, please check.